How to recover a bad debt

 If only life was that easy right?
 But in all seriousness, you can take some basic steps to prevent you or your Business accruing bad debtors.
 Here are three ‘common sense’ considerations

 Know who you are dealing with.
 An example of this is; If you are a Landlord prospecting new tenants, you really should be running tenant checks on them.
 There are many ways you can try to find out information with the consent of your customers.

 The payment terms on which you are set to be repaid should be clear and concise.
 Ensure there is no ambiguity or these can cause problems.

 Keep communication channels open

-Keeping your debtor at close quarters and regularly communication with them will reduce risk of non payment.
+Keeping your debtor at close quarters and regular communication with them will reduce the risk of non-payment.

 Leading Expert Debt Collection Solution